HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public
 DefinitiveData-DeltaAlerts may morph into a DataAlerts.ca peer of D...f...

+- determine if my 'anthropic' Bot can Tweet
 - -08-15: GoTeam reply to Aj CC Lz
   - accepted shared folder from Bdc
     - start adding additional data